**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-Vitamin D3 (I love this one) has been shown to improve immunity, assist in cancer prevention, and can also help with regulating mental health as those with depression often have extremely low levels of Vitamin D. While the sun is the optimal source, many of us can’t get enough sun during the winter, so that’s why we need to supplement with it.
+Vitamin D3 (I love this one) and Oil of Oregano have both been shown to improve immunity.
+Vitamin D can also help with regulating mental health as those with depression often have extremely low levels of Vitamin D. While the sun is the optimal source, many of us can’t get enough sun during the winter, so that’s why we need to supplement with it.
 Make sure you choose a Vitamin D3 supplement with K2, since that is vital for D to be absorbed.
 Start off by getting your levels tested (42% of the US population is deficient) and with the help of your practitioner, base your dosage on your current blood levels.
 Methylated B vitamins are also a key part of my daily immunity-boosting regimen, but be sure to check with your doctor to find out your unique nutritional needs.

 Avoid Refined Sugar